muntorg/munt-official/doc/building.md

-Gitian instructions
+guix instructions
 -----

-Note work on the automated gitian build script is temporarily ongoing.
-If the setup doesn't work for you it may be necessary to take manual steps, bug reports and pull requests to improve this are welcome.

-When to use gitian for your builds:
+When to use guix for your builds:
 * You want to do reproducible builds like the official builds the developers do

 Instructions:
-* ./contrib/gitian-build.sh --setup x.x.x.x    (substitute x.x.x.x for the latest version number e.g. 2.0.0.9)
-* ./contrib/gitian-build.sh --build -o -l x.x.x.x
+* Install guix
+* Decide which host you want to target (e.g. `x86_64-linux-gnu`)
+* `HOSTS="x86_64-linux-gnu" ./contrib/guix/guix_build`

+For more detailed instructions see contrib/guix/README.md

 GuldenCore framework for iOS